The Definitive Guide To SEO In 2019

 Let’s dive right in.

-Last year Google announced that RankBrain was their third most important ranking factor:
+In fact, Google previously announced that RankBrain was their third most important ranking factor:

 “In the few months it has been deployed, RankBrain has become the third-most important signal contributing to the result of a search query.”